Starr King Fellowship’s commitment to Social Justice has taken many forms in many areas over the years.

 Monthly Contributions to Local Organizations

 Each month the Social Justice Committee features one organization working on social justice issues.
 Information on the organization is displayed on our bulletin board, in the newsletter, and in the literature rack.
 All cash and specified checks from one Sunday’s collection basket are given to the organization.
+In fiscal year 2017 we raised over $8000!

 Got Lunch!
 Plymouth